 While most people seek therapies for correction of problems, it is arguable whether the great majority of the population have even lived up to their innate design potential for true earthly balance.
 In this sense Rolf Strutural Integration is not really corrective, but evolutionary.

 What does it compare it to?

-Hatha Yoga…Structural Integration has much in common with yoga.
+Hatha Yoga…Structural Integration has much in common with Hatha Yoga.
 I highly recommend it to my clients.
 It is said that Dr. Rolf considered yoga to be the best exercise system ever devised (with the proviso that the student worked with a good teacher).
-However, Dr. Rolf believed that something other than yoga—like hands-on manipulation—was needed to fully free the structure and achieve ultimate length and separation in the joints.
-For the beginning and intermediate yoga student Structural Integration can speed up and facilitate progress.
+However, Dr. Rolf believed that something other than Hatha Yoga — like hands-on manipulation — was needed to fully free the structure and achieve ultimate length and separation in the joints.
+For the beginning and intermediate Hatha Yoga student Structural Integration can speed up and facilitate progress.
 For the advanced practitioner there are real opportunities for discovering new aspects of your being and accessing areas you may have been avoiding or unconsciously working around.
-Those who know have claimed that "20 years of hatha yoga is equal to the 10 session series of Structural Integration."
+Those who know have claimed that "20 years of Hatha Yoga is equal to the 10 session series of Structural Integration."

 Psychotherapy…Many schools of psychotherapy recognize the body (somatic) factor.
 The shape and health of the body affect one’s psychological makeup and experience of living.
 Structural Integration releases chronic pain and stress.
 One’s confidence, self image, and expressiveness are enhanced out of the simple event of standing easy and effortlessly upright.
 Clients’ before and after photos very often clearly show positive changes relative to maturity, stature, self confidence, and attention/presence.